thephpleague/flysystem/readme.md

 }
 ```

-You can also use Flysystem without using Composer.
-You can register an autoloader function:
+You can also use Flysystem without using Composer by registing an autoloader function:

 ```php
 spl_autoload_register(function($class) {